 1 cup vegan chocolate chips

 2 tablespoons coconut oil

-Mix almond meal and coconut sugar, add peanut butter and coconut oil, and stir until combined.
-Mix in chocolate chips.
-Place tablespoons of batter into a bite-size cookie tray or a tablespoon of dough onto a baking paper lined tray, and freeze for 2 hours.
+Add peanut butter and maple syrup to a bowl and stir until combined.
+Mix in almond meal, buckwheat puffs and chocolate chips.
+Roll a tablespoon of batter into a bite-size cookie, place onto a tray, and freeze for 2 hours.
 Melt chocolate and coconut oil in the microwave for 1 minute, dip the top of cookies in the chocolate sauce and place into the freezer until ready to serve.
 Thaw a little before serving for an afternoon tea or after school treats.
 Enjoy!